hashgraph/hedera-hcs-sxc-java/README.md

 ### Applications

-Applications will vary in use cases, however the `hcs-sxc-core` expects the application to provide a number of configurable parameters, these are defined in the `config.yaml` file which resides in the `/src/main/resources` folder of the application's project.
+Applications will vary in use cases, however the `hcs-sxc-core` expects the application to provide a number of configurable parameters, these are defined in the `config.yaml`.

-*Note: If a `config.yaml` file is found in the root of the project, it will override the file from `src/main/resources`*

 Example `config.yaml`